United Kingdom in the Eurovision Song Contest 1986: A Song for Europe 1986

 The show was opened by 1985's Eurovision winners, Bobbysocks, who sang "Let It Swing", the English-language version of their winning song "La det swinge".
 They were joined onstage by a large number of backing dancers, choreographed by Anthony van Laast.
-The duo were also going to sing their brand new single "Waiting for the Morning", but the producers finally decided to cancel that part of the plan and instead, the two members of the group were interviewed by Terry Wogan during the interval.
+The duo were also going to sing their brand new single "Waiting for the Morning", but the producers decided to cancel that part of the plan and instead, the two members of the group were interviewed by Terry Wogan during the interval.

 The result was determined by 11 regional juries located in Leeds, Newcastle, Plymouth, Birmingham, Cardiff, Manchester, Belfast, Glasgow, London, Norwich and Bristol.
 Each jury region awarded 15, 12, 10, 9, 8, 7, 6, and 5 points to the songs.
 The scoreboard, due to a technical issue, was incorrectly adjusted during the broadcast and the final tallies shown on screen did not correspond with the scores announced on air.

 The winning entry was "Runner in the Night", performed by the sextet Ryder, composed by Brian Wade, with lyrics written by Maureen Darbyshire.